mevdschee/php-observability/README.md

 NB: The metrics are Prometheus compatible and follow the [OpenMetrics specification](https://github.com/OpenObservability/OpenMetrics/).

-The metrics are also served in the gob binary format on:
+The metrics are also served in the Gob binary format on:

 http://localhost:9999/